-We keep old T-shirts around because they meant something.
+We keep old T-shirts around because they mean something.

 If you’re like me, you just HAVE to do something special with them.
-Taking up space in a drawer, seldom worn, is just disrespectful.
+A pile of T-shirts taking up space in a drawer, seldom worn, is just disrespectful.

-When I thought about doing something with my t-shirts though I found I didn’t have enough T-shirts to put into a whole quilt.
+When I thought about doing something with my T-shirts though I found I didn’t have enough T-shirts to put into my own T-shirt quilt.

 One glitch: I’m a quilter.
 That’s it.
 I don’t do clothes.
 I don’t use slippery, stretchy fabrics.
-T-shirts have stretchy fabric which must be prepared properly before guiding through a sewing machine.
+T-shirts have stretchy fabric, which must be prepared properly before being guided through a sewing machine.
 I had to study up!